marviano/marviano/README.md

 🗡️ Open 2 work as Mercenary &/ Private Tutor, i can finish ur school-college assignment + explainning all the things u need to know about
+-> ⭐ and 👁️ to my repo if u're satisfied with my services (˶ᵔ ᵕ ᵔ˶)

-📫 Discord: axonide | Discord Channel: https://discord.gg/MprpWmsY -> Only discord with >= 1 yr old can join
+📫 Discord: axonide | Discord Channel: https://discord.gg/MprpWmsY -> Only discord with >= 1 yrs old can join

 🔒 Please note that certain repositories are private to protect the uniqueness of my applications.
 However, I'm more than willing to showcase them during the hiring process.